KeyteqLabs/keymedia-extension/README.md

 Head over to _Admin Dashboard_ -> _KeyMedia_ and add your KeyMedia API connection information.

+### Make keymedia available in eZOe

+In your ezoe.ini in settings/override you must add the following:

+[EditorSettings]
+Plugins[]=keymedia

+[EditorLayout]
+Buttons[]=keymedia

+The keymedia button could be placed anywhere in the editor.
+See the eZOe doc on how to arrange buttons

 ## Usage

 ### Lookup on tags